 Ternary content-addressable memory (TCAM) is able to perform a very high-speed search to match an input [79].
-CMOS-based TCAM suffers from standby power losses and relatively high costs due to its complex structure [79].
+CMOS-based TCAM suffers from standby power losses and relatively high due to its complex structure [79].
 Employing a 2T-2MTJ structure for the equality search logic part reduces the TCAM cell area [80,81].
-A 1Mb non-volatile TCAM chip with a 6T-2MTJ cell structure fabricated in 90nm CMOS and perpendicular MTJ technologies has been demonstrated [82], with 9T-2MTJ [83], 7T-2MTJ [84], 4T-2MTJ [85], and 5T-4MTJ [86] modifications for high-speed accessibility and reduced variation effects have been also reported.
-Currently, the TCAM cell structure design as well as the word segmentation algorithm optimization is under intense investigation [67] in order to increase speed and reduce the area.
+A 1Mb non-volatile TCAM chip with a 6T-2MTJ cell structure fabricated in 90nm CMOS and perpendicular MTJ technologies has been demonstrated [82], with 9T-2MTJ [83], 7T-2MTJ [84], 4T-2MTJ [85], and 5T-4MTJ [86] modifications for high-speed accessibility and reduced variation effects being also reported.
+Currently, the TCAM cell structure design as well as the word segmentation algorithm optimization is under intense investigation [67] in order to increase the speed and reduce the area.

 A motion-vector prediction circuit is critical for performing mobile video compression by finding motion vectors between two adjacent frames.
-It has been demonstrated that the introduction of nonvolatile elements to implement a full adder helps making the circuit compact, fast, and stable [87-91].
-The introduction of non-volatility and a logic-inmemory architecture helps reduce power consumption by 45% [92].
-With the activation ratio of embedded clusters decreased a reduction of 97% is possible [67].
+It has been demonstrated that the introduction of non-volatile elements to implement a full adder helps making the circuit compact, fast, and stable [87-91].
+The introduction of non-volatility and a logic-in-memory architecture helps reducing power consumption by 45% [92].
+With the activation ratio of embedded clusters decreased, a reduction of 97% is possible [67].
 Another example of an application specific circuit currently under thorough investigation is a brain-inspired computing network with non-volatile elements, which also demonstrates a large, i.e., more than 90%, power reduction on average when compared to its CMOS based counterparts [67].

+The idea of combining MTJs with a common free layer enables the realization of an efficient nano-oscillator [93] and a non-volatile magnetic flip-flop [94].
+Complementing flip-flops with a spin torque majority gate enables the realization of a 1-bit full adder [95].
+It is important that computation is done in magnetic domain.
 Placing the actual computation into the magnetic domain reduces the need of converting magnetically stored information into currents and voltages for processing and helps not only to simplify the circuit layout but also increases the integration density.
 The idea is to use MTJs as elementary blocks for nonconventional logic-in-memory architectures.
-Our invention, which shows that on an MRAM array any two of the coupled 1T-1MTJ cells can serve simultaneously as non-volatile memory computing units by performing a logical implication operation, has been granted a patent [93].
-These structures inherently realize non-volatile logic-inmemory circuits with zero-standby power, where the same elements are used for storing and also processing information.
+Our invention shows that on an MRAM array any two of the coupled 1T-1MTJ cells can serve simultaneously as non-volatile memory and computing units by performing a logical implication operation [96].
+These structures inherently realize non-volatile logic-in-memory circuits with zerostandby power, where the same elements are used for storing and also processing information.
 They have a great potential for Big Data storing and computing, as they are also opening a path for developing computing architectures conceptually different from the still standard Von Neumann architecture.
-A new design of an implication-based full adder involves six 1T-1MTJ cells with 27 subsequent FALSE and material implication operations [94].
+A new design of an implication-based full adder involves only six 1T-1MTJ cells with 27 subsequent FALSE and material implication operations [97].